 What is Tongue-Tie?

-When baby is tongue tied, the frenulum is unusually tight, thick or short.
-When this thick band of tissues tethers the tongue unusually close to the floor of the mouth, it can lead to many issues with eating, swallowing and speech.
+When a baby is tongue tied, the frenulum is unusually tight, thick, or short.
+When this thick band of tissues tethers the tongue unusually close to the floor of the mouth, it can lead to many issues with eating, swallowing, and speech.
 Sometimes there may be no obvious signs that a baby’s tongue is tied.
-Usually the baby will show at least one of the symptoms of tongue tie which include:
+Usually, the baby will show at least one of the symptoms of tongue tie which include:

 - Difficulty moving tongue (to the sides or up and down)